Master in Education Studies (Inquiry-Based Learning)

 What is the Master in Education Studies (Inquiry-Based Learning)?

-Who is the course for?
+Who is the programme for?

 What will I study?

-What are the course aims?
+What are the Programme aims?

 • Critically discuss key issues in education theory and practice, with particular but not exclusive reference to inquiry-based learning